Atlas-Capstone/.github/profile/README.md

 - Gives status updates to the class at the beginning of the day.

 ## Tech lead/anchor: Garrett
+- Must have a strong understanding of the technical needs of the project.
+- Guardian of GitHub.
+- Merges code when appropriate.
+- Leads mentorship sessions for the team.
+- Surfaces blockers to the class at the beginning of the day.

 ## Product manager: Frank
 - Must have strong management skills to provide support to the team and keep team unblocked.